Good Times (Adam Rickitt album)

-Good Times is the debut and only album by the British actor and pop artist Adam Rickitt, released in 1999.

-After leaving the soap opera Coronation Street, Rickitt signed a Pounds 100,000 six-album deal with music giants Polydor Records.
-For his first effort, he contributed to the composition of several songs, something unusual for a pop music artist, more oriented towards teenagers.
+Good Times is the only album by British actor and singer Adam Rickitt, released in 1999.
+After leaving the soap opera Coronation Street, Rickitt signed a £100,000 six-album deal with Polydor Records.
+For his first effort he contributed to the composition of several songs, something unusual for a pop music artist more oriented towards teenagers.

-Three singles were released: The first one "I Breathe Again", the most successful, #5 in the UK charts, and silver certified by BPI, "Everything My Heart Desires" was chosen as the second, it reached #15 in UK charts, "Good Times" was announced as the third single, but instead "The Best Thing" was chosen, it reached #25 in UK.

-Commercially, it did not reach the top 40 in the UK (reached number 41 on the UK Albums Chart.) and did not appear on European charts.
-However, it was certified platinum in Southeast Asia.
+Three singles were released to promote the album, the first one, "I Breathe Again", was the most successful, reaching number 5 on the UK singles chart, becoming Silver certified by BPI.
+"Everything My Heart Desires" was the second single; it reached number 15 on the UK chart.
+"Good Times" was announced as the third single, but instead the label chose "The Best Thing"; it reached number 25 in the UK.
+The album reached number 41 on the UK Albums Chart and did not appear on other European album charts.

-Although Rickitt had said in early interviews that he would be recording his second album in 2000, the poor chart performance and total lack of interest of the artist, led to the end of his contract and Rickitt returned to acting.
+Although Rickitt had said in early interviews that he would be recording his second album in 2000, the modest performance of the album internationally led to the end of his contract and Rickitt returned to acting.

-After years unavailable to the public due to the label's disinterest, the album was available for streaming in 2018.

 Background and production

-In 1997, Adam Rickitt began playing the role of Nick Tilsley in the ITV soap opera Coronation Street, a role that contributed to gaining fans, especially teenagers.
-Despite his success, Rickitt, 22, left the soap in 1999 after signing a Pounds 100,000 six-album deal with music giants Polydor.
+In 1997, Adam Rickitt began playing the role of Nick Tilsley in the ITV soap opera Coronation Street, a role that contributed to gaining fans, especially teenagers and gay men.
+Despite his success, Rickitt, then 22, left the soap in 1999 after signing a £100,000 six-album deal with music giants Polydor.

 Rickitt composed most of the songs, something that was highlighted in some media outlets, in an interview he said: "Well, I've written about half the album.
 And when I signed the deal, it wasn't something that people expected of me.
 They were assuming that I'd sit there and do what I was told.
 But I want to be involved as much as I can".
 He also commentend in an interview to the Evening Mail newspaper: "[I] worked with some top people like Todd Terry and Ray Hedges.
 I chose all the songs and tried to get a good mix.
 I wanted to create an album on which every track was a possible single.
 There are a couple of ballads, some pop and dance and some Backstreet Boys- tracks.
 No regrets.
 There's a seventies feel on some of the songs because I love the disco music of that era but I've tried to bring it up to date for the 90s".